Design Thinking Workshop

 - Using tools like visualization, mapping, and storytelling to create solutions

 - Applying the design thinking methodology to your specific challenges

 - Testing, refining, and improving new ideas, business models, and processes

 This program is ideal for professionals from any industry who are tasked with problem solving and are looking for new approaches to finding solutions.

 The workshop nature of this program is particularly useful to teams from the same organization who also want to use the program to tackle an organizational design challenge.

 Dave Power, who teaches the March, August, and October sessions, received Harvard Extension School's Joanne Fussa Distinguished Teaching Award in 2014.
 He is president and CEO of Perkins School for the Blind, a global leader in education of children and young adults who are blind or deafblind.
 Power oversees the five divisions of Perkins: Perkins School for the Blind, Perkins Solutions, Perkins Library, Perkins International, and Perkins eLearning.

 Until 2014 Power was president of Power Strategy Inc., where he advised executive teams on growth strategy, alignment, and execution.
 Power has guided growth companies as an operating executive, board member, and advisor for more than 25 years.
 He is the author of The Curve Ahead: Discovering the Path to Unlimited Growth, and has spoken to international business audiences on innovation and growth.

 As an operating executive, Power was CEO of Novera Software, a private Internet software company; senior vice president of marketing and corporate development at RSA Security; and a vice president and general manager at Sun Microsystems.

-Power received an MBA from Stanford Business School, where he was an Arjay Miller Scholar, and bachelor of science in civil engineering and master of science degree in environmental engineering from Tufts University.
+Power received a master of business administration from Stanford Business School, where he was an Arjay Miller scholar, and a bachelor of science in civil engineering and a master of science in environmental engineering from Tufts University.